spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 The Deck project [README](https://github.com/spinnaker/deck) has instructions for building and running Deck locally.

-1. Build Deck by executing `yarn` from the `deck` directory
+1. Build Deck by executing `yarn` from the `deck` directory.
-2. Start Deck with the API_HOST argument, which is the Gate URL
+2. Start Deck with the API_HOST argument, which is the Gate URL.

    ```bash
    cd deck